healthyregions/oeps/metadata/Access_FQHCs.md

 #### Tract and Zip Code

 ##### Minimum Distance
 Data was cleaned and prepared for analysis.
 Centroids were calculated for ZCTA and Census Tract geometries.
 For the nearest resource analysis, Euclidean distance was calculated from the centroid of each tract/ZCTA to the nearest FQHC location.
-The script is available in [code/access_FQHC.R](https://github.com/GeoDaCenter/opioid-policy-scan/blob/master/code/access_FQHC.R).
+The original 2021 script is available in [code/access_FQHC.R](https://github.com/GeoDaCenter/opioid-policy-scan/blob/master/code/access_FQHC.R).

 ##### Travel Time and Count Within Threshold
 We calculated travel-network access metrics for the driving travel time to the nearest FQHC location and count of FQHCs within a 30 minute driving threshold.
 We calculated travel-network access metrics for every census tract centroid to the census tract centroid of nearest provider type.
 For *zip code tabulation areas*, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.

 This travel time analysis was conducted using a Python Computational notebook.

 - For 2021 measures, some of the scripts are available in [code/AccessMetrics - MOUDs.](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20MOUD).
 - The updated 2025 notebook will be released in late January 2026, due to some refinements and updates.

-In addition, an *impedance factor* was introduced in 2025 access metrics.
+In addition, an **impedance factor** was introduced in 2025 access metrics.
 Raw travel time measures assume pristine conditions in a best-case-scenario.
 An impedance approach instead multiples the estimated travel time by a factor, in this case a factor of 2, better approximating actual travel time due to traffic, congestion, etc.

 #### County and State